ToshioCP/Gtk4-tutorial/Readme_for_developers.md

 Two directories `html` and `latex` are the destination directores for html and latex files respectively.
 It is possible that these two directory don't exist before the conversion.

--src: This directory contains src.md files and C-related source files.
+- src: This directory contains src.md files and C-related source files.
--image: This directory contains image files like png or jpg.
+- image: This directory contains image files like png or jpg.
--html: This directory is empty at first.
+- html: This directory is empty at first.
 A ruby script will convert src.md files to html files and store them in this directory.
--latex: This directory is empty at first.
+- latex: This directory is empty at first.
 A ruby script will convert src.md files to latexl files and store them in this directory.
--lib: This directory includes ruby library files.
+- lib: This directory includes ruby library files.

 ## Src and top directories